 Some cards in the Drink Deck are Drink Event Cards.
-If you reveal a Drink Event, follow the instructions on the card.
-Cards that affect Drinks do not affect Drink Events unless they specifically say that they do so.
+If you reveal a Drink Event Card, follow the instructions on the card.
+Cards that affect Drink Cards do not affect Drink Event Cards unless they specifically say that they do so.
+You may respond to Event Cards just like any others, but once an Event Card has started resolving, it cannot be Negated or Ignored.